Ritika1800/Ritika1800/README.md

 * My primary coding language: C++
 * Earned 5 star at HackerRank and 2 star at Codchef.
-* Passionate for learning & exploring new Tech.

 - 🔭 I’m currently working on **learning new skill sets.**